fduran/sadservers/README.md

 ## Architecture

+See diagram:

 ![architecture](sadservers_architecture.jpg)

+Users interact via HTTPS only with a web server and a proxy server connecting to the scenario VMs.
+The rest of the communications are internal between VPCs or AWS services.
+Each scenario VM reside in a VPC with no Internet-facing incoming access and limited egress access.

+### Web server

 The website is powered by [Django](https://www.djangoproject.com/) and Python3, with [Bootstrap](https://getbootstrap.com/) and plain Javascript at the front.

 In front of Django there's an [Nginx](https://www.nginx.com/) server and [Gunicorn](https://gunicorn.org/) WSGI server.
 The SSL certificate is generously provided by [Let's Encrypt](https://letsencrypt.org/) and its certbot, the best thing to happen to the Internet since Mosaic.

+### Task Queue

 New server requests are queued and processed in the background.
 On the front-end I'm using [Celery Progress Bar for Django](https://github.com/czue/celery-progress).
-The tasks are managed asynchronously by [Celery](https://docs.celeryq.dev/en/stable/) with a [RabbitMQ](https://www.rabbitmq.com/) backend (and yes, maybe there should be a simpler but still robust stack instead of this).
+The tasks are managed asynchronously by [Celery](https://docs.celeryq.dev/en/stable/) with a [RabbitMQ](https://www.rabbitmq.com/) back-end and with task results saved to the main database (and yes, maybe there should be a simpler but still robust stack instead of this).

+### Permanent Storage

 A [PostgreSQL](https://www.postgresql.org/) database is the permanent storage backend, the first choice for RDBMS.
 [SQLite](https://www.sqlite.org/index.html) is a valid alternative for sites without a high rate of (concurrent) writes.

 Instances are requested on AWS using [Boto3](https://github.com/boto/boto3), based on scenario images.
 A Celery beat scheduler checks for expired instances and kills them.

+### Proxy Server

+In the initial proof of concept, I had the users connect to the VMs public IP directly.
+For security reasons like terminating SSL, being able to use rate limiting, logging access and specially having the VMs with private IPs only, it's a good idea to route access to the scenario instances through a reverse web proxy server.

+Since the scenario instances are created on demand (at least some of them), I needed a way to dynamicaly inject in the web server configuration the route mappings, ie, using code against an API to configure the web server and reloading it.
+The configuration for proxying a VM would be like proxy.sadservers.com:port/somestring -> (proxy passes to upstream server) -> VM ip address:port .
+(Using a path string is an option, other options could be passing a ...?parameter in the URL or in the HTTP headers).

+This was an interesting learning experience since unlike the rest of the stack I've never had this situation before.
+After considering some alternatives, I almost made it work with [Traefik](https://doc.traefik.io/traefik/) but I hit a wall, didn't seem to be a good solution for this case. and I discarded it.
+A friend of mine suggested to use [Hashicorp Consul](https://www.consul.io/), where the Django server connects to and writes to its key/value store, and [Consul-template](https://github.com/hashicorp/consul-template), which monitors Consul and writes the key/values (string and IP) into Nginx configuration (which does the actual SSL and proxying) and reloads it.
+After figuring out production settings (certificates, tokens) it turned out to work very well.

+### Scenario Instances

-On the VM instances, [Gotty](https://github.com/yudai/gotty) provides the terminal as HTTP(S).
+On the VM instances, [Gotty](https://github.com/yudai/gotty) provides a terminal with a shell as HTTP(S).
 An agent built with Golang and [Gin](https://github.com/gin-gonic/gin) provides a rest API to the main server, so solutions can be checked and commands can be sent to the scenario instance or data extracted from it.

+### Other Infrastructure & Services

-Without detail, there's quite a bit of auxiliary services needed to run a public service in a decent "production-ready" state.
+Without a lot of detail, there's quite a bit of auxiliary services needed to run a public service in a decent "production-ready" state.
 This includes notification services (AWS SES for email for example), logging service, external uptime monitoring service, scheduled backups, error logging (like [Sentry](https://sentry.io/)), infrastructure as code (Hashicorop [Terraform](https://www.terraform.io/) and [Packer](https://www.packer.io/)).

+## User Experience

+Not a UX expert as anyone can see but just trying to make it as simple and less confusing as possible.

 ## Code

 This project may become Open Source at some point but for now the code is not publicly available.
+One reason is that showing the solution to the scenarios defeats the purpose and another reason is to expose details of how things are set up for security reasons.
+I'll be happy to chat about technical aspects of the project if someone is curious.

 ## Issues